QubesOS/qubes-doc/user/advanced-topics/disposable-customization.md

     disp-sys-usb dom0 allow,user=root
     ```

-### Starting the DisposableVMs
+### Starting the disposables

 Prior to starting the new VMs, users should ensure that no other VMs such as the old `sys-net` and `sys-usb` VMs are running.
 This is because no two VMs can share the same PCI device while both running.
 It is recommended that users detach the PCI devices from the old VMs without deleting them.
-This will allow users to reattach the PCI devices if the newly created DisposableVMs fail to start.
+This will allow users to reattach the PCI devices if the newly created disposables fail to start.

 Detach PCI device from VM: